EAO/JCMT Employment Opportunities

 Must possess a valid driver’s license and maintain throughout the duration of employment.
 Must be able to drive a 4-wheel drive vehicle with manual transmission (or be able to drive these vehicles following appropriate training).
 If personal vehicle will be used for business purpose: Must possess proof of personal vehicle insurance and maintain throughout the duration of employment.
 Must also provide the EAO Human Resources Department with driver’s license information and keep current throughout the duration of employment.
 Failure to meet this requirement or falsification of documents may result in disciplinary action including and up to termination of employment.

-Physical Requirements: Must be able to work at 14,000 feet for on average thirteen (13) hour shifts for periods of five to six (5–6) days.
+Physical and/or Medical Demands: Must be able to work at 14,000 feet for on average thirteen (13) hour shifts for periods of five to six (5–6) days.

 SECONDARY QUALIFICATIONS: Technical background and experience in the operation of scientific facilities.
 Familiarity with the principles of astronomy and electronics.
 Competence working within the Unix/Linux operating system.